p41nk1ll3r/CRISP/index.md

 - **ARGAS: Artifically Redshifting of Galaxies (PI: A. Paulina-Afonso)**: <br/>
-Recent studies have shown that type Ia supernova (SN) distance estimation improves when using an additional term related to the host galaxy mass.
+Recent studies have shown that type Ia supernova distance estimation improves when using an additional term related to the host galaxy mass.
 However, the bias and systematics of using a limited set of broad-band filters across a large redhift range has never been evaluated.
 With extensive simulations of nearby integral field spectroscopy (IFS) galaxies set at high redshifts, we study here the impact of effects like dimming, scaling and SED fitting in current and future SN surveys.
 ![Image](ARGAS.jpg)

 - **Impact of varying colour-luminosity relation in type Ia supernova cosmology (PI: T. de Jaeger, S. González-Gaitán)**:<br/>